anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/03-file-permissions-numeric-mode.md

 ### 🗝️ Key Takeaways

-- 🔢 The numeric mode provides a concise way to assign permissions.
+- 🔢 The numeric mode provides a concise way to assign permissions using digits.
 - 📊 The first digit represents the owner, the second digit represents the group, and the third digit represents others.
-- 🎯 Each permission type has a specific numerical value, which can be combined to assign multiple permissions.
+- 🎯 Each permission type has a specific numerical value, and you can combine them to assign multiple permissions to each group.
 - 🧰 Use tools like `ls -l` to verify changes in permissions.

 By understanding both the letter-based and numeric-based approaches, you can efficiently manage permissions on files and directories in Linux.